-If you believe your charitable organization has a request that fits within our guidelines, we suggest that you send us by regular mail a preliminary letter of no more than two pages.
+If you believe your charitable organization has a request that fits within our guidelines, we suggest that you send us a preliminary letter of no more than two pages.
 The letter should tell us about your organization, the project you have in mind, the issue or need you seek to address and the amount of support you will need from us.
 We respond in writing to all preliminary inquiries.
 In cases that warrant further consideration, we may ask you to furnish a full proposal.
-Emailed or faxed requests will not be considered.
+Preliminary letters should be sent only by regular or overnight mail.

-The Endowment can only fund a small percentage of the few thousand grant proposals we receive each year.
+The Endowment can only fund a small percentage of the grant proposals we receive each year.
 Our approval process generally begins with a review of a proposal by a program director.
 Proposals that meet the criteria for consideration proceed to the appropriate division for review, then to the Endowment’s officers, and finally to the Endowment’s Board of Directors.
 The Board of Directors considers grants in March, June, September, November and December.
 The grant review process generally takes three to six months.
 All grantseekers receive written notification of our decisions.

 Please direct correspondence to: